Limits and Security of Free-Space Quantum Communications: Bounds for free-space quantum communications

-Note that the free-space channel $\mathcal{E}$ is a fading channel described by an ensemble $\{P_{0}(\tau),\mathcal{E}_{\tau}\}$ of instantaneous pure-loss channels $\mathcal{E}_{\tau}$ with probability $P_{0}(\tau)$.
-For all these channels the upper bound $\Phi(\tau)$ is achievable by their (bosonic) reverse coherent information~\cite{RCI,CInfo}, i.e., via one-way assisted protocols of entanglement distribution.
-Thus, averaging over $P_{0}(\tau)$ implies that the upper bound in Eq.~(\ref{PLOBdelta}) is also achievable, and we may write $E=K=-\Delta\log_{2}(1-\eta)$ (see Appendix~\ref{App_achievability} for details).
-The resulting capacity has a clear structure: it is given by the rate $-\log_{2}(1-\eta)$ achievable via a perfectly-aligned link with no wandering, multiplied by a free-space correction factor $\Delta$ which accounts for the wandering effects.
+In our model above, the free-space channel $\mathcal{E}$ is an ensemble $\{P_{0}(\tau),\mathcal{E}_{\tau}\}$ of instantaneous pure-loss channels $\mathcal{E}_{\tau}$ with probability $P_{0}(\tau)$.
+For all these channels the upper bound $\Phi(\tau)$ is achievable by their (bosonic) reverse coherent information~\cite{RCI,CInfo}, which corresponds to the optimal rate of entanglement distribution protocols assisted by one-way classical communication (see Appendix~\ref{App_achievability} for details).
+Averaging over $P_{0}(\tau)$ implies that the upper bound in Eq.~(\ref{PLOBdelta}) is achievable by these entanglement distribution protocols and, therefore, we may write $E=K=-\Delta\log_{2}(1-\eta)$, where $E\leq K$ is the entanglement distribution capacity of the link.

+In conclusion, as long as we can neglect thermal noise and consider a pure-loss fading process, the bound in Eq.~(\ref{PLOBdelta}) represents both the secret-key and entanglement distribution capacity of the free-space link.
+In particular, note that the formulas in Eqs.~(\ref{PLOBdelta}) and~(\ref{plobWAN}) have a clear structure.
+They are given by the capacity $-\log_{2}(1-\eta)\simeq\eta/\ln2$ achievable with a perfectly-aligned link with no wandering, multiplied by a free-space correction factor which accounts for the wandering effects ($\Delta\simeq\Lambda$).

+One can check that, with the assumptions of negligible turbulence and pointing error (so that $\sigma\simeq0$ and $\eta_{\text{st}} \simeq\eta_{\text{d}}$), we have $\Delta\simeq1$ in Eq.~(\ref{deltaEXPRESSION}), and Eq.~(\ref{PLOBdelta}) reduces to Eq.~(\ref{farfieldBB}).
+If we further assume no atmospheric extinction and unit setup efficiency, Eq.~(\ref{PLOBdelta}) reduces to Eq.~(\ref{diffractivePLOBonly}) which only accounts for free-space diffraction.